 Student Teaching: CFS 470 (PreK–3) Practicum:

-Students following the PreK-3 track will enroll in CFS 470 and will complete their practicum in one of the Early Learning Center classrooms.
-Students interested in working with young children (birth through age eight) in group care and learning settings gain practical experience in the department’s Early Learning Center.
+Students following the PreK-3 track will enroll in CFS 470 and will complete their practicum in one of the Early Learning Center for Research and Practice classrooms.
+Students interested in working with young children (birth through age eight) in group care and learning settings gain practical experience in the department’s Early Learning Center for Research and Practice.
 Students are responsible for developing supportive relationships with young children and their families; for planning, implementing, and documenting appropriate learning opportunities; and for assessing and guiding the development of infants, toddlers, preschoolers, or kindergartners under the supervision of a practiced demonstration teacher, while developing their personal professional identity.